-During the course of an employer-employee relationship, it is not uncommon for situations to occur that cause the parties to consider ending the partnership.
+During the course of an employer-employee relationship, it is not uncommon for redundancy that lead to situations where the parties consider ending the partnership.
 Typically, this results from an unresolved conflict or grievance between two parties.

 Alternatively, businesses failing in a competitive market may be compelled to reevaluate their position and staffing requirements.
-Regardless of the situation that motivates a party to consider terminating the employer-employee relationship, this is accomplished through Settlement Agreements.
+Regardless of the situation that motivates a party to consider terminating the employer-employee relationship, this is accomplished through settlement discussions and agreements.

-Quick Guide – Settlement Agreement Advice for Employees
+Quick Guide – Employment rights and Settlement Agreement Advice for Employees

 Settlement Agreements – Can Complete Employment Help?

 We have a thorough understanding of the fundamental aspects of this form of contract and employment rights act 1996, and are willing to negotiate the financial compensation that employers propose, if necessary.
-It is essential that clients do not worry about having to pay for legal counsel on the conditions of Settlement Agreements.
+It is essential that clients do not worry about having to pay for legal counsel.
 As a result of the legal necessity for employees to obtain counsel, it is common for companies to cover the legal bills of their employees.
 We have professional indemnity insurance and will always provide objective advice with the client’s best interests in mind, regardless of who pays our professional fees.
-Our attorneys will ensure that you are properly instructed on the meaning of each Settlement Agreement term.
+Our attorneys will ensure that you are properly instructed on the clauses in a settlement agreement and employment claims.

 We recognise that you may have questions regarding how to proceed if your work relationship has ended, especially if it is an unfair dismissal.
-This article addresses some of the most often asked issues employees have concerning settlement agreements, but we are always available to discuss and advise you on whether your need to take legal action.
+This article addresses some of the most often asked issues employees have, but we are always available to discuss and advise you on whether your need to take legal action.

 What is a settlement agreement?

-A Settlement Agreement is a legal agreement that terminates the contract of employment and the relationship between employer and employee.
-Commonly, the employer will advise the use of a Settlement Agreement, but employees have the right to evaluate its use and bring it to the notice of their employer.
+A Settlement Agreement is a legally bound agreement that terminates the contract of employment and the relationship between employer and employee.
+Commonly, the employer will usually advise the use of this agreement, but employees have the right to evaluate its use and bring it to the notice of their employer.

 The parameters of a Settlement Agreement will be tailored to the circumstances that led to its creation.
 Typically, its usage is justified by a dispute between an employer and an employee.
-While the majority of the contents of the Settlement Agreement are negotiable, the vast majority of these agreements allow an employee to resign from their position in exchange for renouncing their right to pursue an employment law claim against their employer before an Employment Tribunal.
-Typically, an employer will provide monetary compensation and a reference to allow an employee to hunt for a new job.
+While the majority of the contents of the agreement are negotiable, the vast majority of these agreements allow an employee to resign from their position in exchange for renouncing their right to pursue an employment law claim against their employer before an Employment Tribunal.
+Typically, an employer will provide a sum of money as compensation and a reference to allow the employee to hunt for a new job.

 What do I do with a Settlement Agreement?

 Typically, a Settlement Agreement terminates the employer-employee relationship and prohibits you from filing a claim against your employer before an employment tribunal.
 Because its use has legal ramifications, it is crucial that it be a genuine document that has been carefully reviewed and signed by all parties.
-Before a Settlement Agreement to be recognised as legally enforceable, the employee must have received independent legal counsel on its terms.
+Before you have signed an agreement and it becomes legally enforceable, you must have received independent legal advice on its terms.
 Any legal counsel requested should be provided by a law firm with professional indemnity insurance.

 What should be included in a Settlement Agreement?

-A settlement agreement should have a number of elements, some of which are legal obligations.
-Typically, a settlement agreement will contain the following::
+The agreement should have a number of elements, some of which are legal obligations.
+Typically, it will contain the following:

 Notice Period To Serve

-If a notice time has been agreed upon, it should be specified in the agreement.
+If a notice time has been agreed upon, the settlement agreement may specify it.
 This could be the agreed-upon time or date, a period of leave or garden leave, or an alternative payment.
-It is essential that this duration corresponds to the conditions of your job contract, and we will verify this for you..
+It is essential that this duration corresponds to the contractual conditions , and we will verify this for you.

 Details About The Payment to be Made